zzh237/la/README.md

 # la (Learning Algorithm)
 The bayesian optimization algorithms and experiments

-## for running, clone the repo to your local machine
+## For running, clone the repo to your local machine
 - build docker image:
 docker build -t bopt:v1 .